Git branches¶

 An important alias

-- We will now define an alias in Git, to be able to nicely visualize branch structure in the terminal without having to remember a long Git command.
+- We can define an alias in Git, to be able to nicely visualize branch structure in the terminal without having to remember a long Git command.

 This will enable you to use git graph